 I’ve spent the last year with one foot in my past life and one foot in my future life.
 Not quite able to live fully as “Old Me” or “New Me.”
-It all really began that first night after my second little munchkin was born that we were quite sure something was terribly wrong.
+It all really began that first night after my second son was born that we were quite sure something was terribly wrong.
 After I delivered him, I wanted to be Old Me pregnant again and wearing the comfy black cotton maternity skirt I had on just the day before.
 I wanted to regain the innocence of not knowing anything of this terrifying and devastating diagnosis.
-And I tried not to look at the super cute Skip Hop diaper bag staring at me from the corner of my hospital room.
+I tried not to look at the super cute Skip Hop diaper bag staring at me from the corner of my hospital room.
 It was all packed and ready for this baby who was now five floors away and upstairs in the NICU.
 It wasn’t needed now.
-New Me would go home before him and take that useless bag with me.
+New Me would go home before by baby and take that useless bag with me.

 We’ve almost made it a year.
-Everything I was reading about Cri du Chat Syndrome a year ago said that many of these complex babies (that’s N) don’t make it through their first year.
+Everything I was reading about Cri du chat syndrome a year ago said that many of these complex babies (that’s N) don’t make it through their first year.
 Here we are standing after many, many tears, some significant sacrifices, battle scars, and even some regrets.
 Yet he’s doing more than we thought.
 And though I still hate the diagnosis that he’s identified with, I’m so in love with the little boy who lives inside it all.

 My book, Beauty in Broken Dreams: A Hopeful Handbook for the Early Years as a Special Needs Parent, is now available on Amazon!